Security-Onion-Solutions/securityonion-docs/networkminer.rst

 Usage
 -----

-NetworkMiner is a part of our :ref:`desktop` installation. ``so-analyst-install`` automatically registers NetworkMiner as a pcap handler, so if you download a pcap file from the :ref:`pcap` interface, you can simply click on it to open in NetworkMiner.
+NetworkMiner is a part of our :ref:`desktop` installation.
+Our desktop automatically registers NetworkMiner as a pcap handler, so if you download a pcap file from the :ref:`pcap` interface, you can simply click on it to open in NetworkMiner.

 Screenshot
 ----------